 “The mentor asked me to show him the jobs which I applied for.
 He helped me to narrow down some options and advised me on how to re-position myself for adjacent roles in the sector.”

-“I felt more informed about the types of support & programs offered by WSG and e2i and where to seek advice and help for things like Professional Conversion Programmes (PCP), career matching, and career fairs.
+“I felt more informed about the types of support & programs offered by WSG and e2i and where to seek advice and help for things like Professional Conversion Programmes (PCP), career matching services, and career fairs.
 This was a great avenue to learn from the experiences of other mentees and seek different perspectives,” commented Guo Yi.

 Guo Yi sought for further career guidance in May of 2017.
 That was when he searched online and found career coaching services offered free for Singaporeans by the Employment and Employability Institute (e2i).